Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

 The citrus shoot tip cryopreservation procedure has many steps that will be described and demonstrated.
 It starts with the harvest of budwood from screenhouse plants in the USDA National Plant Germplasm System genebank in Riverside, California.
 These cuttings are then shipped to the NLGRP in Fort Collins, Colorado to be cryopreserved.
 After receipt, the budwood is cut into sections, surface sterilized, and then shoot tips are excised.
 Shoot tips are then pre-treated and then immersed in cryoprotectant solutions.
 They are mounted on foil strips and plunged into liquid nitrogen.
 The strips are placed into cryovials and transferred to liquid nitrogen tanks for long-term preservation.
 To assess regrowth, a subset of the cryopreserved shoot tips are warmed and micrografted onto in vitro seedling rootstocks (see “Citrus micrografting for regrowth after shoot tip cryopreservation“).

-Budwood is collected from the pathogen-tested screenhouse collection at the NCGRCD in Riverside, California for long-term preservation at NLGRP.
+Budwood is collected from the pathogen-tested screenhouse collection at the NCGRCD in Riverside, California for long-term preservation at NLGRP (Video 2).
 The citrus trees in pots at the NCGRCD are pruned in March each year.
-The new flushes of growth that will be cryopreserved are harvested between the following September and January.
-In February, the floral buds emerge and the harvest season for cryopreservation is over.
+The new flushes of growth that will be cryopreserved are harvested (Fig. 1) between the following September and January.
+Older growth (Fig. 2) should be avoided.
+In February, the floral buds emerge (Fig. 3) and the harvest season for cryopreservation is over.
 The vegetative budwood is about 3-5 mm in diameter.
 Leaves and petioles are removed from the budwood.

 Video 2.
 Brittany Moreland, Biological Science Technician at NCGRCD, describes the citrus budwood harvesting process in this video.

 After harvest, the budwood is cleaned, treated, and then inspected prior to shipment to NLGRP.
-The budwood is rinsed with a mild detergent solution in ambient temperature tap water with a 0.5% solution of sodium hypochlorite, and rinsed thoroughly with water again.
+The budwood is rinsed with a mild detergent solution in ambient temperature tap water with a 0.5% solution of sodium hypochlorite, and rinsed thoroughly with water again (Video 3).
 The budwood is then dipped for 3 minutes in a solution containing a fungicide, insecticide, and miticide.
-Fenpropathrin (Danitol) is currently used, with a copper fungicide (Kop-R-Spray), both at a rate of 1.25 mL/L of ambient temperature water.
+Fenpropathrin (Danitol) is currently used, with a copper fungicide (Kop-R-Spray), both at a rate of 1.25 mL L-1 of ambient temperature water.
 The ends of the budsticks can be dipped in melted paraffin wax to help reduce desiccation.

 Video 3.
 Video of citrus budwood being treated with sodium hypochlorite and then rinsed.